Sjeiti/ronvalstarnl/src/data/markdown/post_using-toggable-user-preference-media-features.md

 While implementing darkmode I stumbled upon [user preference media features](https://www.w3.org/TR/mediaqueries-5/#mf-user-preferences), which is part of the W3C working draft Media Queries Level 5.
 Well, not exactly stumbled upon, more like: looked it up while searching for a good way to implement darkmode.

 It is a draft, subject to change.
-But it is from 2021 and a lot of featutes are already implemented in browsers, [as you can see on caniuse](https://caniuse.com/?search=prefers-).
+But it is from 2021 and a lot of featutes are already implemented in browsers, [as you can see on "Can I use"](https://caniuse.com/?search=prefers-).
 You can read about [the W3C standardisation process](https://www.w3.org/2004/02/Process-20040205/tr.html) or [the CSS working group](https://wiki.csswg.org/) if you like to know more about it.
 This [list of drafts](https://drafts.csswg.org/) is also interesting reading material.

 ## Darkmode is a color-scheme

 The media queries draft talks about [prefers-color-scheme (11.5)](https://www.w3.org/TR/mediaqueries-5/#prefers-color-scheme) which has the possible values `light` and `dark`.
-This is a setting that exists in the user agent (browser) and might even depend on setting in the operating system (ie [IOS](https://support.apple.com/guide/mac-help/use-a-light-or-dark-appearance-mchl52e1c2d2/mac) or [Windows](https://support.microsoft.com/en-us/office/use-color-and-contrast-for-accessibility-in-microsoft-365-bb11486d-fc7d-4cd9-b344-16e2bc2a2387#bmkm_windows11dark)).
+This is a setting that exists in the user agent (browser) and might even depend on settings in the operating system (ie [IOS](https://support.apple.com/guide/mac-help/use-a-light-or-dark-appearance-mchl52e1c2d2/mac) or [Windows](https://support.microsoft.com/en-us/office/use-color-and-contrast-for-accessibility-in-microsoft-365-bb11486d-fc7d-4cd9-b344-16e2bc2a2387#bmkm_windows11dark)).

 This preference might differ depending on device type.
 Your OS might switch to `dark` during nighttime.
 But maybe the user wants to set it individually per website.

-So a media query like this is a fairly static value.
-It is also harder to work with than a plain `color-scheme-dark` onto the documentElement.
+The media query `prefers-color-scheme` is a fairly static value.
+It is also harder to work with than a plain `color-scheme-dark` className onto the documentElement.
 Especially since you can simply suffix parent selectors in pre-processors (`.color-scheme-dark & {...}`).

 ## Use JavaScript for media-queries